Stream: Virtual Room 5

 There is currently no attachment for Acting on Near Real-Time SMF Data: Proactive Mainframe Performance, Capacity and Cost Management

-• Steven Thomas is Chief Technology Officer at SMT Data, a company specialising in applying business intelligence tools and methods to capacity and performance data for large IT installations.
-Steven is responsible for product development and professional services at SMT Data.
-He has a Master’s Degree in Computer Science from Stanford University and 30 years’ experience from IBM, Fidelity Information Services and Saxo Bank prior to joining SMT Data in 2011.
+has a Master’s Degree in Computer Science from Stanford University and more than 30 years’ experience from IBM, Fidelity Information Services and Saxo Bank prior to joining SMT Data in 2011.

 Click here to give some Feedback so we can make it even better next year!